SauRavRwT/SauRavRwT/README.md

 <b> Looking forward to have a new experience in different perspectives.
 Learn new skills and improve my interpersonal skills. <b>

-    * 21 year old BCA Student.
+    * 21 year old IT Student.
     * Learning React.

   ## Ways to reach me: